 How did the idea of « Translitorânea » come about and why did you choose this title for your project?

 « Translitorânea » is the little-known and little-used name of the BR-101, a road that runs along the Brazilian coast from north to south, and which has served as the main theme of my project.
-It is a road I travelled a lot when I was a child.
+It is a road I traveled a lot when I was a child.
 I had family who lived in cities south or north of mine, Florianópolis.
 To visit them, you had to take this road.
-It was a small part, something like 200 kilometres, while the road is more than 4,500 kilometres long.
+It was a small part, something like 200 kilometers, while the road was more than 4,500 kilometers long.
 As a child, I always wanted to stop on the way, to see what was between the start and finish, and then to go beyond that little journey.
 I had to reach adulthood to be able to do that.

 « Sometimes I would approach people, knock on their doors, stop them in the street.
 Sometimes they were the ones who approached me »